 While life on Earth would be impossible without the sun, there can be too much of a good thing.
 Solar rays have certain levels of radiation that can be harmful to your skin if you’re overexposed.
 So, you do the intelligent thing and cover up, avoid midday sun, and use proper sunscreen lotion.

 You already know about precautions for your skin, but did you realize that your hair also needs solar protection?
 This summer, give your locks some TLC to keep them healthy and happy.
-Here are some tips for you to consider.
+Here are some hair care tips for you to consider.

 1. Be Kind to Your Scalp

 If you’re one of the countless guys who have dry hair and scalp, you know that summertime can be brutal.
 Minimize dandruff flakes and irritation by using a shampoo formulated for dry scalp.
 Plus, nix the hot showers in favor of warm ones to prevent damage to your sensitive scalp and hair.

 2. Shorter Hair is Best in the Heat

 Did you know that men sweat more than women and have more sebaceous glands in their skin?
 It stands to reason that the shorter your hairstyle is in the summer, you’ll stay cooler.
 That’s an added benefit if you tend to have oily or dry hair.

 Ask your stylist to help you choose a summer style that’s right for you.
 Guy’s short hairstyles are easier to manage, and you’ll save time getting ready in the mornings.
 If you like to take styling risks, you may consider a buzz cut or even a smooth summer head shave.

 When it comes to your summer wardrobe, you don’t feel complete without a hat.
 Whether it’s your favorite baseball cap, or a stylish fedora, hats protect your scalp and hair.
 Nothing’s quite like getting a nasty sunburned scalp after a day of yard work.